alexandrejflopes/tqs-air-quality-app/README.md

 ## Documentation
 More information about the overall project development and the developed API can be seen in the report available in this repository.

+## License
+This project is licensed under the MIT License - see the [LICENSE file](https://github.com/alexandrejflopes/tqs-air-quality-app/blob/master/LICENSE) for details.